Course Enhancement Grants for UF Faculty

 The UF Center for European Studies announces a competition for faculty Course Enhancement Grants in the amount of $3000 per grant, not including fringe.
 Course enhancement includes, but is not limited to, the incorporation of contemporary European Union or European content in courses not traditionally associated with European Union or European studies.
 We encourage proposals from all colleges across the UF campus.
 We will consider proposals in the following two categories:

-(1) Courses focused on Europe or European Studies subjects.
-These are new courses in which at least 50% of course material is related to Europe or European Studies subjects.
-The proposed new courses may be in any area or department, but priority will be given to courses with the potential to attract students from across a broad array of disciplines and especially those that are formally proposed as interdisciplinary or cross-listed courses.
-We especially encourage course proposals from fields and departments in which there are currently few European Studies course offerings, proposals for courses taught in a European language other than English, and proposals from the professional schools.
+(1) Proposals that include content on contemporary European subjects.
+These are courses in which at least 20% of the coursework/course time would be directly related to Europe or European subjects broadly defined upon revision of the course.
+Proposals for enhanced courses may be in any area or department and at the undergraduate or graduate level, but priority will be given to those courses with the potential to attract students from a broad array of disciplines and we especially encourage proposals from fields and departments where there are currently few European or Europe-related course offerings and from the professional schools.

-- A statement from the department chair or appropriate supervisor stipulating that the faculty member, as part of their normal teaching load, will be allowed to offer the course within two academic years of the award and that attempts will be made to offer it at least every two years thereafter.
-(The course must also be cross-listed with European Studies each time it is taught).
+- Statement from the Department Chair or appropriate supervisor stipulating that the faculty member, as part of their normal teaching load, will offer the enhanced course within two academic years of the award and that attempts will be made to offer it a minimum of once every two years thereafter.

-The award amount will be $3,000 per grant.
-The grant awards will be distributed as lump sum payments in Summer 2015.
+The award amount is $3000 per grant.
+Grant awards will be distributed as lump sum payments in the Summer of 2018.

-If you have any questions, please contact Jim Robbins at firstname.lastname@example.org or 294-7152.
+If you have any questions, please contact Lisa Booth at firstname.lastname@example.org or 294-7152.